seiyria/soa-autofarm/README.md

 ### Multi-Nox Gotchas

-If you're using multiple Nox windows, they must all be visible.
+* If you're using multiple Nox windows, they must all be visible.
 You probably shouldn't close any of them while the script is running.
 Their locations will be calibrated upon startup.
+* Calibrating multiple Nox instances will be tough if either of them are in combat.

 ### Hosting Gotchas